lpfffff/lpfffff.github.io/_pages/about.md

 Research Interest
 =========
 Currently I'm interested in neural network and deep learning.
 As a junior student,I'm working hard to learn the knowledge and techniques of machine learning.

 Awards
 ========
+- 2022 Specialized Scholarships for the Top Basic Disciplines Program
+- 2022 Renmin scholarship
-- 2022&2023 Specialized Scholarships for the Top Basic Disciplines Program
+- 2023 Specialized Scholarships for the Top Basic Disciplines Program
 - 2023 Honorable Mention in ICM(Interdisciplinary Contest in Modeling)
-- 2023
+- 2023 Second Prize of Jiangsu Province in CUMCM(China Undergraduate Mathematical Contest in Modeling)